wp-plugins/soliloquy-lite/readme.txt

 * Smart JS/CSS loading so that assets only load on pages where a slider is present.
 * Media uploader button to easily insert your slider into your posts/pages from the WYSIWYG editor.

 **Note: This plugin is provided as-is.
-Only critical bug fixes, future compatibility with WordPress versions and routine maintainance will be addressed in plugin updates.
+Only critical bug fixes, future compatibility with WordPress versions and routine maintainence will be addressed in plugin updates.
 If you want support or access to more features, [consider purchasing a support license](http://soliloquywp.com/pricing/?utm_source=orgrepo&utm_medium=link&utm_campaign=Soliloquy%2BLite).**

 == Installation ==